innercoder78/shadow-slave-monitor/README.md

 - https://novelfire.net
 - https://novelbin.com

-Light Novel World and NovelFire are usually the fastest public sources.
-NovelBin is often slower, but it is useful as a backup.

 ## How It Works

 The workflow runs on GitHub Actions.
 It first checks WebNovel for the latest official release.
 If WebNovel shows a new chapter, the monitor switches to checking the public chapter sites until that chapter becomes available.